NetAtmo Weather Station Review

 I’m still a great fan of Davis kit, but I needed the new station to run with Apple’s hardware, so I ended up picking up a Netatmo, a French Company.

-The Netatmo station comes very well packaged, direct from France.
+The Netatmo Weather station comes very well packaged, direct from France.
 Unpacking it reveals two sleek aluminium tubes – the larger one being the base station sensor that sits indoors, and a second smaller tube that’s designed to sit outside.

 Next, the outside sensor.
 This measures outside temperature and humidity.
-It also allows Dew Point to be derived.
+It also allows Dew Point to be derived mathematically.
 The small external sensor runs from two AA batteries which need to be installed when pairing with the base station.
 It comes with a mounting strap with velcro attachment, designed to secure it around a drainpipe or post.

 It also comes with a slot at the back of the aluminium casing by which you can attach it to a wall with a screw.
 This was my chosen route and I put it on the north facing wall of my shed (the only place in the garden not to receive direct sunlight.

 I had read online that the sensor needed sheltering from direct rain, as it would mean the humidity readings would stay high until the sensor dried out.
 For that reason I installed a little pelmet above it, made from PVC tongue and groove cladding, to protect it from the rain.
+This seems to work very well.

 Extra purchase was the Rain Gauge